mwganson/pdwrapper/README.md

 ### Tip Tool Offset (float)
 Default: 0.0  If any value other than 0.0 the Tip Tool is offset by the amount in the Tip Offset property.
 ## Tip Shape
-Here is where the recipe for building the Tip Shape is.
+Here are the properties that make up the recipe for building the tip shape.
 The Tip Shape is the shape you see in the 3D view when the PDWrapper object is the visible feature.
 I call it Tip Shape because it's the shape the Body presents when this feature is the Tip for the Body.
 It is created using the Tip Shape recipe, which includes Tip Base, Tip Tool, and Tip Operation (the boolean to use)<br/>
 ### Tip Base (link)
 The object used as the base for the Tip Operation (along with the Tip Tool) in generating the PDWrapper object's Tip Shape.
 I call it Tip Shape because it is the shape the Body inherits when an object is the Tip feature.
 It's also the shape any features that follow in the tree will combine with to create their Tip Shape.
 Tip Base is always going to be the previous solid feature by default, but you can change it if you want a different Tip Shape.
 Remember, the Base has the material that the Tool will cut away.
 For example, to make a round hole in a cube you would use the cube as the base and a cylinder as the tool.<br/>
 ### Tip Operation (enumeration)